Automated Ball-Strike System: Mechanics

 As implemented by MLB, ABS uses Hawk-Eye camera technology, and a private 5G network by T-Mobile to transmit data.
+T-Mobile also serves as presenting sponsor for reviews.
 Reviews are shown on screens in stadiums and on broadcasts for home viewers.

+JJ Wetherholt of the Cardinals makes a batters challenge, 2026.

 MLB has experimented with the size of the strike zone, a three-dimensional space defined in the official rules of Major League Baseball, as used by ABS.
 The league started with a width of 19 in in 2022, then decreased it to 17 in, the same width as home plate.
 The top of the zone was 51% of a batter's height in 2022 and 2023, then raised to 53.5% in 2024 after pitchers' complaints.
 The bottom of the strike zone was originally set at 28% of the batter's height, and has been 27% since 2022.
+ABS's use of height in its strike zone led the league to measure players more precisely, without manipulation by team personnel, in 2026; of the 430 hitters on Opening Day rosters in 2026, 225 had listed heights at least 1 in shorter than in 2024 or 2025.
 ABS makes its decision when the ball is at the midpoint of the plate, 8.5 in from the front and back, despite MLB rules stating that a pitch is a strike if it crosses any part of a 3D solid with home plate as its base.
 The ABS strike zone does not change based on the batter's stance.